 | United States|| Washington|| Gatling gun units receive more hit points.|| British and Dutch|

 This expansion adds two new single-player campaigns which, like the original games, focus on real historical figures and events.
-This time the campaign focuses on the Black family and has 15 missions spread over two acts; Fire
+This time the campaign focuses on the Black family and has 15 missions spread over two acts; Fire and Shadow.

 The Fire Act begins with Nathaniel Black and his grandfather's old friend, Kanyenke, attempting to stop the Seneca and Mohawk for fighting in a war.
 However their attempts fail, so they attack a village to warn off one of the tribes.
 The repercussions of this is that the Mohawk tribe kidnaps Nathan's mother and the rest of the campaign follows his attempts to rescue her.
 Along the way player will encounters George Washington, fight against Hessians and survive the winter at Valley Forge.
 The Act ends after Nathan returns home from the battle of YorkTown.